Preparing for Life After CSB/SJU

 Summer Internships and job interviews begin early in the fall (mid-September ... see below for specifics).

 For those to be seniors, if you think you may want to teach in a public school but do not have the background there is always Teach for America (very competitive to get into, as you are aware).
-There is also http://www.woodrow.org/news/news_items/2011_WW_IndianaTeachingFellows_Announced_050911.php, which is Woodrow Wilson Fellows and they are accepting applications.
-Similarly, there is the Match Corps Program.
+Similar programs are the Woodrow Wilson Fellowship and the Alliance for Catholic Education.